Canadian Dividend Investors

 Lowell Miller

-Lowell Miller was the President and lead portfolio manager of Miller/Howard Investments Inc., and was a professional money manager for over thirty years.
+Lowell Miller was the President and lead portfolio manager of Miller/Howard Investments Inc. and was a professional money manager for over thirty years.
 To minimize the risk that the dividend could be cut or discontinued, Miller suggests we consider four questions as outlined below.
-Your answers to these questions will govern your decision as to whether or not you want to buy some common shares of a company, or whether you want to continue to hold the company in your portfolio.
+Your answers to these questions will govern your decision as to whether or not you want to buy some common shares of a company, and whether you want to continue to hold the company in your portfolio.

-Is the dividend in jeopardy?
+1) Is the dividend in jeopardy?

-As a general rule the total annual dividend paid by the company should always be less than the annual earnings, except under special circumstances, as illustrated below for BCE inc. The historic dividend payments and earnings for BCE Inc. are highlighted below on the Value Line Investment Survey (VLIS) report dated June 7, 2024.
+As a general rule the total annual dividend paid by the company should always be less than the annual earnings., as illustrated below for Sun Life Financial.
+The historic dividend payments and earnings for Sun Life are highlighted below on the Value Line report dated May 3, 2024.
+By inspection, it is apparent that in every year since 2012, the company's earnings are greater than the dividend payments.

-Has the company changed its dividend policy?
+2) Has the company changed its dividend policy?

 No, the data shows us that since 2015, company management is contining to take steps to continue to increase the dividend payments each year.
-This should become easier as the capital costs for the fiber optics expansion begin to wind down.

-Has the company failed to raise its dividend?
+3) Has the company failed to raise its dividend?

-Has the company cut its dividend?
+4) Has the company cut its dividend?

 1. Lowell, L. 2006.
 The Single Best Investment, Creating Wealth with Dividend Growth.
 The Print Project, P.O.
 Box 703, Bearsville, NY 12409, 2nd Ed., p.160